teddy4445/OFEE/README.md

-# Balanced Explainability-Performance Feature Selection Algorithm through Iterative Ensemble
+# OFEE: An Algorithm to Optimize Explainability using Feature Ensembles

 This work is in proceeds of the paper we are prepering in those days.
 The paper aims to present a new methodoldy on explainability within an transperent models.
 Our approach is to search only 3 hyper parameters that will serve appropiate performance and explainability.
 We mainly focus of using an methodlogy of optimization for explainability metric which is a noval for our knowledge.
 We devlop an Iterative Ensemble of Intersections (IEI) algorithm which is optimized for explainability use case.